knetikmedia/knetikcloud-csharp-net35-client/README.md

             var grantType = grantType_example;  // string | Grant type (default to client_credentials)
             var clientId = clientId_example;  // string | The id of the client (default to knetik) var clientSecret = clientSecret_example;  // string | The secret key of the client.
 Used only with a grant_type of client_credentials (optional) var username = username_example;  // string | The username of the client.
 Used only with a grant_type of password (optional) var password = password_example;  // string | The password of the client.
-Used only with a grant_type of password (optional)
+Used only with a grant_type of password (optional) var token = token_example;  // string | The 3rd party authentication token.
+Used only with a grant_type of facebook, google, etc (social plugins) (optional) var refreshToken = refreshToken_example;  // string | The refresh token obtained during prior authentication.
+Used only with a grant_type of refresh_token (optional)

             try
             {
                 // Get access token
-                OAuth2Resource result = apiInstance.GetOAuthToken(grantType, clientId, clientSecret, username, password);
+                OAuth2Resource result = apiInstance.GetOAuthToken(grantType, clientId, clientSecret, username, password, token, refreshToken);
                 Debug.WriteLine(result);
             }
             catch (Exception e)